ealpha072/PHP-Library/README.md

 * declare all prepare stmts at the beginning
 * Show errors in the pages where they are required
 * remember to validate check box for remember me...code in remnants.php
+* Add validation for address/phone and maybe image...